sainaga00/AI_TUTOR_Chat_Project/README.md

 # AI Tutor Chat Project

-This repository hosts a full-stack project combining a **React frontend** and potentially a **Flask backend** to create an AI-powered tutor chatbot.
-The chatbot interacts with users in real-time and provides intelligent answers.
+This repository hosts a full-stack project combining a **React frontend** and  a **Flask backend** to create an AI-powered tutor chatbot.
+The chatbot interacts with users in real-time and provides intelligent answers related to Cyber Security.

 ## Getting Started